AdJuSingh/Ed_bot/README.md

      rasa run

 # Files and Directories
-data/: Contains training data for intents and stories. domain.yml: Defines intents, entities, actions, and responses. models/: Stores trained models. actions/: Holds custom action scripts. config.yml: Specifies the pipeline and policies used for the chatbot.
+data: Contains training data for intents and stories. domain.yml: Defines intents, entities, actions, and responses.
+models: Stores trained models.
+actions: Holds custom action scripts. config.yml: Specifies the pipeline and policies used for the chatbot.

 # Future Enhancements